Motif 1: Components and Forms

 Appendages are most often paint-filled right triangles.
 The hypotenuse can be either plain or trimmed with parallel lines.
 As shown in the forms below, the appendages appear to serve the function of wings and/or legs.
 Rarely, appendages appear as stick limbs with digits.

-The Basic form displays a head, a body, and two sets of appendages.
+The Basic form displays a head, a body box and two sets of appendages.
+The head and appendages are usually paint-fill; the body box is not.

 The Joined form displays two heads, one body and two sets of appendages.
 The two heads share the body and appendages.